nelsonnzou-crypt/14-Stage-Binary-Counter/README.md

 # 14-Stage-Binary-Counter
-Proteus 8 Professional design files for a 14 Stage Binary Counter simulation using CD4060 IC
+Proteus 8 Professional design files for a 14‑stage binary counter built around the CD4060 IC, demonstrating clock generation, frequency division, and digital counting for timing and sequencing applications in digital electronics.